Muse/News: Arts News from SAM, Seattle, and Beyond

-The solo exhibition of Jono Vaughan, winner of the 2017 Betty Bowen Award, is now on view.
+The solo exhibition of Molly Vaughan, winner of the 2017 Betty Bowen Award, is now on view.
 Project 42 raises awareness of a persistent pattern of extreme violence against transgender people by commemorating 42 murdered individuals.
 The show was recently highlighted by both City Arts and Seattle Weekly.

-“When Jono Vaughan accepted the Betty Bowen Award at the Seattle Art Museum, she opted not to speak about her own work, as is custom.
+“When Molly Vaughan accepted the Betty Bowen Award at the Seattle Art Museum, she opted not to speak about her own work, as is custom.
 Instead, she invited three local artists with Native heritage to memorialize Fred Martinez, Jr., a trans-identified Navajo teen who was murdered in Cortez, Colo., in 2001.”

 The Evergrey features artist April Soetarman’s Museum of Almost Realities, about objects “from the life you might have had.”
 The project popped up at March’s edition of Remix.

 For the Seattle Times (and all the nerds), writer Paul Constant and novelist G. Willow Wilson preview MoPOP’s MARVEL: Universe of Super Heroes, which opened last Saturday.

 Crosscut’s Brangien Davis interviews Pacific Northwest Ballet artistic director Peter Boal about a controversial work that premiered in their recent program.

 Margo Vansynghel of City Arts reviews the Tacoma Art Museum’s retrospective of Seattle photographer Ella McBride (1862-1965).